apohllo/poliqarpr/README.txt

 == REQUIREMENTS:

-Poliqarp server (only c++ implementation http://poliqarp.sourceforge.net/)
+Poliqarp server (only C implementation http://poliqarp.sourceforge.net/)

 == INSTALL:

-* sudo gem install poliqarpr
+* sudo gem install apohllo-poliqarpr

 You need RubyGems 1.2 and the github.com repository to be added to your sources list: